 To qualify for the services provided at Pets In Need, every client must have an income at or below 150% of the federal poverty guidelines OR receive one (or more) of the following: Food Stamps, Medicaid Medical Assistance Program, Rite Care, Child Care Assistance, Subsidized Housing, WIC, FIP, SSI, SSDI, TDI, Heating Assistance.
 You must bring documentation with you on the day of your appointment.
-For details, visit this website.
+For details about federal poverty levels please visit this website.

 The PIN Clinic does not have the luxury of billing clients.
 Our fees are significantly discounted and they must be paid in full at the time of service.
 In order for the clinic to remain open and to be fair to all our clients, all fees must be paid at time of service.

-The staff tries very hard to provide accurate estimates and every effort will be made to adhere to these estimates.
-However, if your bill is going to exceed the estimate, the staff will give you prior notification of this and will discuss it at length.
+We try very hard to provide accurate estimates and every effort will be made to adhere to these estimates.
+However, if your bill is going to exceed the estimate, we will give you prior notification of this and will discuss it at length.

-As long as you qualify for a federal or state assistance program you can use our services.
+As long as you qualify for a federal or state assistance program you can access our services.

 Pets In Need exists to service Rhode Island pets, however, if a patient is presented to us and is in critical condition, services will be provided as long as the client meets our income qualifications.